 “They’re asking you to leap into the unknown”, warned Jeremy Thorpe during the debate in which Peter Shore made his speech.
 Of course, Thorpe could no more know Britain’s future inside the EU than out.
 He couldn’t possibly have known what the EEC to would later morph into and what implications membership would have for Britain.

-Would that Peter Shore (1924 – 2001) had lived to see those tactics fail and his speech be rewarded as, 41 years later, Britain voted to leave the European Union…
+Would that Peter Shore (1924 – 2001) had lived to see his speech rewarded 41 years later.
+He would have been sure to appreciate the victory.